TendTo/Dotingestion2/README.md

 ```

 ## Brief description
-- This is a project created for the subject _Technologies for Advanced Programming_ or _TAP_ at the _univeristy of Catania_ or _UniCT_.
+- This is a project created for the subject _Technologies for Advanced Programming_ or _TAP_ at the _university of Catania_ or _UniCT_.
 - The idea is to showcase a simple ETL pipeline using some of the most widely known technologies in the big data fields.
 - The main inspiration for this project was the [OpenDota project](https://www.opendota.com/), more specifically the _"core"_ part which is [opensource](https://github.com/odota/core).
 - Raw data comes from the WebAPI provided by _Steam_ (Valve).